Maria Luz Fernandez, Ph.D

 Current Position: Clinical Project Manager, Schering, Plough, NJ

-Current Position: Assistant Professor, Spring College, Springfield, MA
+Current Position: Associate Professor, Spring College, Springfield, MA

 - Christine Greene (8/03-5/06)